Breast Cancer Myths – You Need to Trash These 6

-Here are 6 common myths about the disease.
+Here are 6 common breast cancer myths.

 1. Breast cancer only happens to older women

 While it is true that advancing age increases the risk of breast cancer, the disease is not limited to older women.
+Young women can also develop breast cancer.

-2. Breast cancer is not common among Nigerians
+2. Cancer is not common among Nigerians

 Many people believe that breast cancer is a disease of Caucasians, but that is false.
 The disease is a global issue that affects people of every race.